walt-port/prod-e/docs/infrastructure/ongoing-budget.md

 | **Total Current**             |                                            | **~$124.20/month**     |

 ## Current Resource Inventory

+**Note:** The resource inventory below reflects the state as of **March 16, 2025**.
+This list may be outdated.
+To get the current inventory, use tools like the `scripts/monitoring/resource_check.sh` script or the AWS Management Console/CLI.

 As of March 16, 2025, the following resources are actively running: